On this page:

 3 |

-In this capstone course, students from the hotel and accommodation specialization work collaboratively to apply classroom knowledge, previous practical hotel experience and diverse viewpoints to a hotel organization's challenges.
-Combining their disciplinary perspectives for a broader context, students will investigate and analyze a hotel-related problem before presenting a solution.
+In this capstone course, students from the hotel and accommodation specialization work collaboratively to apply classroom knowledge, previous practical hotel experience, and diverse viewpoints to a challenge faced by a hotel organization.
+Combining their disciplinary perspectives for broader context, students will investigate and analyze a hotel-related problem before presenting a solution.
 By adding a practicum component that strengthens industry ties, this course allows students to showcase applied learning and technical skills, specifically in event management.
 Pre-requisites:

 |